xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 <h1>{{ page.author }}</h1>

 { % for category in page.categories %}
         <span class="tag">#{{category}}</span>
 { % endfor %}
 ```

-**Important Point**: It is important to note that the title, date and categories will have impact on the url of the post which is generated.
+**Important Point**: It is important to note that the title, date, and categories will have an impact on the URL of the post which is generated.
 <br>
-For example for the above configuration, this is how the url of my post looks like because when Jekyll generates a static html page using above configuration, it creates folder structure based on the data provided.
+For example for the above configuration, this is how the URL of my post looks like because when Jekyll generates a static HTML page using the above configuration, it creates a folder structure based on the data provided.

 <img src="{{ site.baseurl }}/jekyll1.jpg"  alt="" style="width: 80%;height: 80%;"/>

-So here if we see **_site**, This is where generated html content is stored.
+So here if we see **_site**, This is where generated HTML content is stored.
 The location of the file is decided based on **Categories, date**
 # Assets and Static Files:
-This is the place where we can place our sass files, css and js files and also we can have all our static image file as subfolders under assets.
+This is the place where we can place our sass files, CSS and js files and also we can have all our static image file as subfolders under assets.

 # _includes:
-Includes folder is mainly used for storing html files which contain code which can be plugged into any pages or posts.
+Includes folder is mainly used for storing HTML files that contain code which can be plugged into any pages or posts.

 # How to configure a blog
 Now, I'll show you how We can configure a blog using different components present in Jekyll.
-This is the layout of my blog and we can see except blog content, everyting else is almost static html.
+This is the layout of my blog and we can see except blog content, everything else is almost static HTML.
 <br><br>
-**Note:** This is the layout of a static page and my index page is almost same except that I'll list al my blogs titles over there.
+**Note:** This is the layout of a static page and my index page is almost the same except that I'll list all my blog titles over there.

 <img src="{{ site.baseurl }}/jekyll2.jpg"  alt="" style="width: 80%;height: 80%;"/>

 <br><br>

-**Initially I am creating a Layout file which represents my blogs layout.** <br>
+**Initially I am creating a Layout file which represents the layout of my blog.** <br>
 This is placed under _layout folder.

 Filename: posts.html<br>